 Daniel is a PhD Researcher based in the School of Social and Political Sciences.
 His research seeks to apply a new framework to analyse factors that influence political parties’ choice of issues during referendum campaigns.

-As our Research Curation Intern, Daniel is researching and curating a bank of resources for the Centre’s website which brings together research into trust in politics and public service being undertaken by both academics and non-academic organisations.
+As our Research Curation Administrator and Editor of the JSC Research Blog, Daniel is responsible for developing and overseeing a bank of resources for the Centre’s website which brings together research into trust in politics and public service being undertaken by both academics and non-academic organisations’.

 Daniel joined the Centre having previously worked in front line politics both in the Scottish and UK Parliaments.